 Income taxes are accounted for in accordance with FASB ASC Topic 740, "Income Taxes."
 FASB ASC Topic 740 prescribes the use of the liability method, whereby deferred tax asset and liability account balances are determined for temporary differences between the financial reporting and tax basis of assets and liabilities, and for carryforward losses and credits.
-Deferred taxes are measured using the enacted tax rates and laws that will be in effect when the differences are expected to reverse.
-As of March 31, 2014 and 2013, the Company's management determined that it was more likely than not that the Company will not benefit from the deferred tax assets in the subsidiary.
-Therefore, for these locations a full valuation allowance was provided against the deferred tax assets.
-In future years, if it is more likely than not that the Company will be in a position to utilize its deferred tax asset, the valuation allowance for such assets may be modified.
+Deferred taxes are measured using tax rates and laws that will be in effect when the differences are expected to reverse.
+In certain cases the Company's management determined that it was more likely than not that the Company will not benefit from the deferred tax assets in subsidiaries, and a valuation allowance was provided against the deferred tax assets carried by such subsidiaries.
+In future years, if it is more likely than not that the subsidiary will be in a position to utilize its deferred tax asset, the valuation allowance for such assets will be modified.